-When you’ve been seeing someone for a long time, you know them inside and out and see them almost every day.
-But when do you or your partner run out of topics to talk about in your relationship?
+When you’ve seen someone for a long time, you know them inside and out and see them almost daily.
+But when do you or your partner run out of topics to discuss in your relationship?
 It may appear to be an unusual subject to be concerned about, given that it is difficult to have nothing on your mind to say.
-However, if this is an issue for you, there are practical ways to keep the relationship new when you run out of things to say.
+However, if this is an issue for you, there are practical ways to keep the relationship fresh when you run out of things to say.

 According to experts, getting stuck in a discussion rut may not even be a serious relationship issue.
 According to relationship expert Noelle Cordeaux, people place too much pressure on their spouses to entertain them. ” Humans are [social] beings, and the primary connection has only recently borne such a tremendous social load,” Cordeaux argues.
 “It’s fine to just be in the moment.”
 Sometimes that means there’s nothing to talk about with your partner.

-According to therapist Merissa Goolsarran, LCSW, running out of things to say to each other may also indicate that your relationship is locked in a comfort zone.
-But it only becomes an issue when it is caused by boredom and nothing is done to change matters.
+According to therapist Merissa Goolsarran, LCSW, running out of things to say to each other may indicate your relationship is locked in a comfort zone.
+But it only becomes an issue caused by boredom,, and nothing is done to change matters.

-According to professionals, here are some excellent methods for finding topics to talk about with your partner.
+According to experts, here are some great ways to find things to talk about with your partner.

 Related Article: HOW WELL DO YOU KNOW YOUR PARTNER QUIZ: 73+ Questions to Ask

 But this isn’t one of those chats.
-Rather, these are the topics you should talk about with your forever partner in order to keep the two of you connected, happy, and in love over the course of your partnership.
+Rather, these are the topics you should talk about with your forever partner in order to keep the two of you connected, happy, and in love throughout your partnership.

-One thing you should talk about with your partner every day is the present.
+The present is something you should talk about with your partner every day.
 However, it is not as simple as saying, “Honey, how was your day?”

-Every day, my wife and I have “relationship check-ins” where we just sit down and see how the other is doing.
-It wasn’t so much what they did that day as it was how it all felt.
+Every day, my wife and I have “relationship check-ins” where we sit down and see how the other is doing.
+It wasn’t so much what they did that day; it was how it all felt.

-While checking in on your partner’s day is nice, you should dive a little deeper to find out what’s truly going on with them.
+While checking in on your partner’s day is nice, you should dive deeper to discover what’s truly happening with them.
 You should ask them about what’s new in their life, how they’re feeling in general (like their health or mental condition), if they’re worried about anything, and whether they feel connected to you in your daily dialogue about the present.

-Talking about the present with your partner every day will help you maintain a healthy, connected relationship.
+Talking about the present with your partner daily will help you maintain a healthy, connected relationship.

 #2.
 Discussion about the Future

 The present is insufficient.
-You should also talk about the future with your partner on a daily basis.
+It would be best to discuss the future daily with your partner.
 Is it really every day?
-Yup, each and every day.
-But I’m not talking about “the future” in the way you imagine it.
+Yup, every day.
+But I’m not discussing “the future” as you imagine it.
 I don’t mean sitting down and having serious discussions about the future.
 I’m talking about having pleasant, bonding chats about what the two of you have planned that you both enjoy and cherish.